Blue Bird Corporation

-The Blue Bird Corporation (originally known as the Blue Bird Body Company) is an American bus manufacturer headquartered in Fort Valley, Georgia.
-Best known for its production of school buses, the company has also manufactured a wide variety of other bus types, including transit buses, motorhomes, and specialty vehicles such as mobile libraries and mobile police command centers.
-Currently, Blue Bird concentrates its product lineup on school buses, school pupil activity buses, and specialty vehicle derivatives.
+The Blue Bird Corporation (originally known as the Blue Bird Body Company) is an American bus manufacturer.
+Headquartered in Fort Valley, Georgia, the company was best known for its production of school buses.
+The company has also manufactured a wide variety of other bus types, including transit buses, motorhomes, and specialty vehicles such as mobile libraries and mobile police command centers.

 Since the 1990s, the company has concentrated on the development of alternative-fuel vehicles in the segment.
 Along with the production of propane, natural gas, and gasoline-fuel buses, Blue Bird has expanded the development of zero-emissions vehicles, introducing electric-powered versions of each of its product lines.

 After producing his first bus in 1927 as a side project, A.L.
 Luce founded Blue Bird Body Company in Fort Valley, Georgia in 1932.
 Remaining under family control into the early 1990s, Blue Bird changed hands several times in the 2000s, with the company becoming publicly owned in February 2015 (with previous owner Cerberus Capital Management holding a 58% share).
 The company currently assembles vehicles in its Fort Valley, Georgia facility, its headquarters since 1946.
-Currently, Blue Bird is the only American full-line school bus manufacturer under American ownership.
+Currently, Blue Bird is the only American full-line school bus manufacturer under American ownership, and concentrates its product lineup on school buses, school pupil activity buses, and specialty vehicle derivatives.